 Yakgwa pieces on a plate showing their inner texture

-Yakgwa keeps well thanks to the ginger-honey syrup.
-Store the cookies in an airtight container at room temperature for 5–7 days.
-They stay soft and chewy, and the flavor deepens a bit each day.
-For longer storage, refrigerate them for up to 2 weeks; let the cookies come to room temperature before serving so the texture softens again.
+Yakgwa keeps well thanks to its honey-ginger syrup.
+Store it in an airtight container at room temperature for up to 5–7 days.
+It stays soft, and the flavor deepens over time.
+For longer storage, refrigerate up to 2 weeks and bring to room temperature before serving.

-Yakgwa also freezes nicely.
-Freeze in a single layer, then move to an airtight bag or container.
-Thaw at room temperature—thanks to the syrup, the texture comes back without drying out.
+You can also freeze it.
+Freeze in a single layer, then transfer to a container.
+Thaw at room temperature.
+The texture comes back nicely without drying out.

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!